 October is National Pizza Month, and we thought we’d provide our fans with an easy recipe to help you make your own pizza from scratch.
+We are all the same in the fact you cannot beat a proper pizza from your local pizzerias, but sometimes its nice to mix it up a bit.
 This New York style pizza recipe is great for parties, cook outs, or those looked forward to cheat days.

 Traditional NY Style Pizza